Callee84/sourdough/README.md

 ### Content
 Issues with css bugfixes were found searching [w3schools](https://www.w3schools.com/) and by revisit older lessons with the Code Institute Full Stack Deveploper program.
-Inspiration for Readme file came from [Code Institute Love Running repository](https://github.com/Code-Institute-Solutions/readme-template).
+Inspiration to hover function came from the [Love Running Essential Project](https://callee84.github.io/love-running/) Inspiration for Readme file came from [Code Institute Love Running repository](https://github.com/Code-Institute-Solutions/readme-template).

 ### Media
 Images used on site comes from the site [Pexels](https://www.pexels.com/) and is free to use.

 ### Special thanks
-To my mentor Harry Dhillon for exeptional help and tutoring.
+To my mentor Harry Dhillon for exeptional help and guidance.

 ***